 Or does it mean that my escaped hamster, Elmer, who absconded my golden heirloom necklace and vanished into my apartment walls, suddenly returns--a gold necklace chomped between his teeth?

 But more than that, feeling rich instantly is a gift because you know that such contentment only comes from the Lord.
-So give the following-four a try--rearrange, re-imagine, acquire a rich attitude, breathe, and become magically, amazingly, richer.
+So give the following four a try--rearrange, re-imagine, acquire a rich attitude, breathe, and become magically, amazingly, richer.

 Rearrange and Re-Imagine Your Possessions

 As a creature of habit, you can state exactly where your couch is.
 If you can’t, you’ll end up on the floor.
-The challenge comes when you walk into a department store or look on-line and see new, beautiful furniture, clothes, etc., and want them.
+The challenge comes when you walk into a department store or look online and see new, beautiful furniture, clothes, etc., and want them.
 Not good.
 However, a better habit is to rearrange differently the possessions you currently possess.

 Repositioning, for example, generally sounds and looks like this.
 "Move that chair, and remove that big bowl.
 Shift that wooden duck to another shelf.
 Rearrange your picture postcard collection.
 Transfer those pillows from couch to chair.
 Wear that tie with a different shirt or jacket."
-There is no need to purchase anything new when re-configuring your goods; because relocating will give a new feel.
+There is no need to purchase anything new when re-configuring your goods; because relocating will give a fresh feel.

 Now that you've rearranged, here is an example of re-imagining.
 Grandmother Martha is sitting at the old family dinner table with her handsome son and his two darling daughters, ages 5 and 2.
 The 2-year-old somehow bumps into Grandma’s 40-year-old plate collection hanging undisturbed on the wall for aforesaid years.
 Suddenly, the majority of saucers simultaneously crash onto the floor.
 Grandmother takes another big sip of wine and pretends to ignore the whole event lest she traumatizes the small child over old-broken dishes.
 And now that the grandchildren and dishes are gone, Grandmother uses the plate-collection holder to display other items, like porcelain bunnies.
 Re-imagining at its best!